 Students are encouraged to talk directly to their teachers whenever a problem arises.
 They should approach the teacher at a suitable time (e.g. at the end of the lesson) or make an appointment.
 Issues dealt with as soon as they occur are usually straightforward to solve.
-However, if the concern is not resolved, students should approach their Kaiarahi (Tutor Teacher), the HOLA/HOS (Head of Learning Area/Head of Subject), or their Kaiarataki (Dean).
+However, if the concern is not resolved, students should approach their Kaiarahi (Tutor Teacher), the HOLA (Head of Learning Area) or their Kaiarataki (Dean).